 Entrance Fees of Banke National Park

 |1||Banke National Park||NRs.
 100 per person per entry||NRs.
 750 per person per entry||NRs.
 1,500 per person per entry||Below 10 yrs free|

-There are regular flights and tourist coaches from Kathmandu to Nepalgunj.
-It takes approximately an hour drive on a regular or hired bus/taxi from Nepalgunj to Park’s head office.
-It takes about eight hours bus ride (270 Km) from Mahendranagar and seven hours (250 Km) bus ride from Dhangadi to reach Park’s head office.
+There are regular take by bus and flights from Kathmandu to Nepalgunj.
+It takes approximately an hour drive on bus/taxi from Nepalgunj to Park’s head office.
+It takes about eight hours bus ride (270 Km) Mahendranagar and seven hours (250 Km) bus ride from Dhangadi to reach Park’s head office.